Keyboard shortcuts

 }

-// Stakeholder interactions
+// Primary user interactions

-Customer -> Shop.WebApp "Browses products"
+Customer -> Shop.WebApp "Browses and purchases"

-Administrator -> Shop.WebApp "Manages products"
+Administrator -> Shop.WebApp "Manages products and orders"

-SupportAgent -> Shop.WebApp "Assists customers"
+SupportAgent -> Shop.WebApp "Looks up customer info"

-ProductManager -> Shop.WebApp "Reviews analytics"
+ProductManager -> Shop "Reviews analytics"

-BusinessOwner -> Shop.WebApp "Monitors KPIs"
+BusinessOwner -> Shop "Monitors revenue"

 view index {